 - Do not reply to these emails.
 Delete them immediately.

 - Do not believe the content of unsolicited emails blindly.
 If you are worried about what is alleged, use your own contact details to contact the sender to confirm.

 - Type in the URL (Uniform Resource Locator or domain names) for your bank in the internet browser if you need to access your bank’s webpage.

-- Check that you are on the real site before using any personal information.
+- Check that you are on the authentic/real site before entering any personal information.

-- If you think that you might have been compromised, contact your bank immediately.
+- If you think that your device might have been compromised, contact your bank immediately.